garrandall/popular-music-data/tracks/otw-dj-luke-nasty.md

-'Cause I ain't had that pussy in a minute (in a minute) I told her when I get it I'ma hit it, I'ma hit it (I'ma hit it) She told me that she want it, I'll be there when I finish (woo) Ooh girl, I'm on the way, aye (I'm on the way, yeah)
+'Cause I ain't had that pussy in a minute (in a minute) I told her when I get it I'ma hit it, I'ma hit it (I'ma hit it) She told me that she want it, I'll be there when I finish (woo) Oh girl, I'm on the way, aye (I'm on the way, yeah)
 I just left the club and I'm 'bout to make a play
 I'm on the way, way (I'm on the way, yeah)
 She told me that she cookin', I said gone and make a plate